bram-pramono/talee/README.md

 Abilities that Talee might need to help discover meaning are:
 - Pattern recognition.
 How sentences form, how questions form, What is quote, etc. Examples: Einstein said that "Time is relative", What do you mean shit happens?, He just went to shop, etc.
 - Similar word discovery.
 Some words are only syntactically different, but means the same.
 This is similar to lemmatization or stemming, but Talee will solve this through own mapping of words/terms with probabilistic calculation.

+## Ideas in progress
+- All words that are used in sentences bring meanings behind the words.
+These meanings are depended on the perspective of the receiver and the sender at the time the words are passed on and also the meanings are often abstract.
+- To be able to decipher these meanings and reduce the abstract complexity level, some building blocks will be used:
+  - Event parts in sentences.
+TODO: explain
+  - Event part subgroups.
+TODO: explain
+  - Virtual body parts.
+TODO: explain
+  - Sentence classifications.
+TODO: explain
+  - Dictionary/index items.
+TODO: explain
+  - Knowledge cells.
+TODO: explain
+  - Thought models.
+TODO: explain
+- Talee will register 2 kinds of meaning.
+The first one is word/concept meaning and the other one is "in the context" meaning.